Annie Pearson, Viscountess Cowdray: Political career

 Lady Cowdray served as a burgess in Aberdeen.
 She was elected by the Borough of Colchester to succeed her husband as the High Steward of Colchester.
 Her husband, Lord Cowdray, Weetman Pearson, also served fifteen years as a Liberal Party Member of Parliament from Colchester.
 She is the only woman to have been High Steward of Colchester and held the office from 1927 until her death in 1932.
+Lord and Lady Cowdray donated Colchester Castle, which was at a slight risk of being demolished, to the Town Council of Colchester.
+The cost of purchasing the Castle was estimated at 8,000 pounds.
+Aberdeen's attempt to consolidate the city hospitals received a subscription of 25,000 pounds from Lady Cowdray in 1927, and a matching subscription from Lord Cowdray.

-She suggested the idea of old age pensions to the British government around 1900, and the concept was eventually legislated.
+Lady Cowdray suggested the idea of old age pensions to the British government around 1900, and the concept was eventually legislated.
 She also instituted a system of disability pensions in England initially provided at her own expense, which were also eventually adopted by the British government.